A healthy upside potential exists for Magnite Inc. (MGNI) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Magnite Inc. (NASDAQ:MGNI) raised 3.12% to close Wednesday’s market session at $8.92, higher as compared to yesterday’s close.
-The stock price fluctuated between $8.68 and $8.93 throughout the trading session with the volume trading being 1651309 shares, which represented a significant variation when compared to the three months average volume of 1.62 million shares.
-The firm’s stock price fluctuated -6.30% within the last five trades and -2.62% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 26.88% in the last 6 months and -17.18% was subtracted to its value over the previous 3 months.
-MGNI stock is trading at a margin of -2.74%, -10.65% and -3.72% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Magnite Inc. (NASDAQ:MGNI) dipped -4.15% to close Tuesday’s market session at $9.00, lower as compared to yesterday’s close.
+The stock price fluctuated between $8.865 and $9.32 throughout the trading session with the volume trading being 1442174 shares, which represented a significant variation when compared to the three months average volume of 1.57 million shares.
+The firm’s stock price fluctuated 4.05% within the last five trades and -2.81% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 22.95% in the last 6 months and -25.50% was subtracted to its value over the previous 3 months.
+MGNI stock is trading at a margin of -2.24%, -7.37% and -3.15% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored